Keyclic/docs-en/authentication.rst

 All requests to the Keyclic API need an accessToken in the headers, except for the following endpoints :

-- creating an account (POST /security/register)
+- create an account (POST /security/register)
 - log in (POST /security/login)
 - password change request (POST /security/password/change-request)
 - password change (POST /security/password/change/{changePasswordToken})